dominant-strategies/quais-5.js/packages/quais/README.md

 [![npm (tag)](https://img.shields.io/npm/v/quais)](https://www.npmjs.com/package/quais)
 [![Node.js CI](https://github.com/dominant-strategies/quais.js/actions/workflows/nodejs.yml/badge.svg)](https://github.com/dominant-strategies/quais.js/actions/workflows/nodejs.yml)

 A complete Quai wallet implementation and utilities in JavaScript (and TypeScript).
 Quais is a downstream fork of Ethers v5.7.2.
+This fork included various Quai related features such as grinding contract addresses and receiving full Quai Network header data.

 **Features:**
 IMPORTANT: These features are in beta and may not be 1:1 compatible with Quai Network as it stands.